over-taylor-turf/freeCodeCamp-notes/Reminders.md

 let string = 'string one two three string end' let arrayOfWords = string.trim().split(" ");
-    // arrayOfWords: [ 'string', 'one', 'two', 'three', 'string', 'end' ] let newNewString = arrayOfWords.join(' ')
+    // arrayOfWords: [ 'string', 'one', 'two', 'three', 'string', 'end' ]

+let newNewString = arrayOfWords.join(' ')
     // newNewString: 'string one two three string end'
 ```

+You have an `array`.
+You want to change it to...

 ## Array ➡️ String
 ```js